-I have fond childhood memories of squishy white bread, topped with a tangy mixture of chopped hard-boiled eggs, and who knows what else.
+I have fond childhood memories of squishy white bread, topped with a tangy mixture of chopped hard-boiled eggs and teeny bits of relish.
 As a kid, I had no idea what went into that delicious comforting concoction.
 It was closely related to another favorite dish, deviled eggs.
 That tray of eggie halves with a yellow pillow of yumminess was the highlight of the holiday table.
 Similar ingredients, but egg salad is muuuuuch easier.

-My other egg trick is to use an egg slicer to double-cut the egg down to the perfect little egg salad shape.
-You can see how in the video.
-My first video! eek!
+My other egg trick is to use an egg slicer to double-cut the egg down to the perfect little matchstick shape.
+You could also grate your hard boiled eggs with a cheese grater, or just rough chop them with a knife.